Varexa/Gateway/README.md

 # Gateway Source Code
 Gateway, originally conceived as a versatile bot by Indie HQ, encountered discontinuation due to a decline in developer interest, ultimately leading to its closure.
-Recognizing the substantial educational value embedded in its source code, the esteemed members of Team Indie have made the commendable decision to release it to the public, fostering a collaborative learning environment.

 ## Deployment Instructions